Error metric for non-trace-preserving quantum operations: Applications

-The above solution is exact, not an upper bound.
-It is because the normalizing operator $M=\sqrt{\frac{\gamma_r^2+\gamma_t^2}{2}}I$ (see Equation~\ref{eq:normalizing}), and the normalizing distance is zero.
+Note that the above metric is exact, rather than an upper bound.
+This is because the normalization operator \( M=\sqrt{\frac{\gamma_r^2+\gamma_t^2}{2}}I \) leads to a normalization distance of zero, as indicated by Equation~\ref{eq:normalization_distance}.

-The red curve in Figure~\ref{fig:bs} shows the general distance calculated by Equation~\ref{eq:bs} between the ideal and faulty beam splitters, where we set $\theta=\pi/4$.
-This condition corresponds to a $50/50$ beam splitter in the ideal case.
-We plot the general distance as a function of $\Gamma=\gamma_r/\gamma_t$, which is the ratio of the photon loss between reflection and transmission.
-The distance achieves an ideal value of zero when the loss is balanced ($\gamma_r=\gamma_t$), as expected.
-To show that the calculated distance gives a tight upper bound, we compare it to a Monte Carol simulation, where we apply the operator $U\left(B_{\pi/4,0}\right)$ to randomly generated input states and calculate the trace distance between the normalized output states from the ideal and faulty beam splitters.
-The blue violin plots in Figure~\ref{fig:bs} show the statistics of the trace distance between the output states from the Monte Carlo simulation, where the vertical segments of the violin plots represent the range of the trace distances, and their width indicates the probability distribution.
-Most of the simulated trace distances locate near their maximum.
-The theoretical calculation is tight, in which the maximal trace distance from the Monte Carlo simulation corresponds to the same value calculated by Equation~\ref{eq:bs}.
+Figure~\ref{fig:bs} depicts the general distance between the ideal and faulty beam splitters, with the solid red line representing the distance calculated by Equation~\ref{eq:beamsplitter} for $\theta=\pi/4$.
+This condition corresponds to a $50/50$ beam splitter in the ideal scenario.
+The general distance is plotted as a function of $\Gamma=\gamma_r/\gamma_t$, signifying the ratio of photon loss between reflection and transmission.
+As anticipated, the distance attains an ideal value of zero when the loss is balanced ($\gamma_r=\gamma_t$).
+To ascertain that the calculated distance is exact, we compare it with a Monte Carlo simulation.
+In this simulation, we apply operator $U\left(B_{\pi/4,0}\right)$ to randomly generated input states and compute the trace distance between the normalized output states from both the ideal and faulty beam splitters.
+The blue violin plots in Figure~\ref{fig:bs} illustrate the statistics of these trace distances.
+The vertical segments of the plots delineate the range of trace distances, while their width reveals the probability distribution.
+Most of the simulated trace distances are concentrated near their maximum, corresponding to the value calculated by Equation~\ref{eq:beamsplitter}.
+This alignment indicates that the theoretical calculation is accurate and robust.
+Furthermore, we make a comparative assessment of our metric against the one proposed by Gavorová, as computed by Equation~\ref{eq:Gavorova}.
+This metric is plotted as the dashed green line in Figure~\ref{fig:bs}, demonstrating that it approximates twice the actual general distance.